-Antidiarrheal medicines, such as diphenoxylate
+Antidiarrheal medicines, such as atropine and diphenoxylate

 (such as Lomotil) and loperamide (such as Imodium), slow intestinal movements.